Holland Park Hawks FC

 Holland Park Hawks FC is a football club based in Camp Hill, Queensland.
 They will be competing in the Football Queensland Premier League, the 3rd division on the football pyramid of Australia, after achieving promotion from Football Queensland Premier League 2 in 2024.
 The club has youth teams which also compete in Football Queensland Academy Leagues which starts at U9 and ends at U18's.

 History

 Holland Park Hawks Football Club was formed in 1976 with its home ground located at Whites Hill Reserve in Camp Hill.
-The club first entered senior competition in 2008 and achieved promotion by finishing top of the Metro League Division Two table in their first season.
+The club spent the 1980s and 1990s playing in the Church League until entering Football Brisbane competition in 2008 and achieving promotion by finishing top of the Metro League Division Two table in their first season.

 Further promotions occurred in 2010, 2014 and 2015 enabling the club to climb from fifth tier of the Football Brisbane structure to the first tier in just eight seasons.
 Holland Park Hawks won each of these promotions by topping the league table to become premiers, and were champions three time after grand final victories.
 The three grand final wins were: